DarkGuy10/NextJS-Electron-Boilerplate/README.md

     <tr>
     	<td>

-#### ⚠️ Why you might want to use Nextron instead
+> [!TIP]

-[Nextron](https://github.com/saltyshiomix/nextron) has been around for long, and has developed quite the userbase (2.8k stars as of writing).
+> ​[Nextron](https://github.com/saltyshiomix/nextron) has been around for long, and has developed quite the userbase (2.8k stars as of writing).
 Therefore, its a very valid question: why not just use Nextron?
-And the only valid answer is: _flexibiliy_.<br/>
+> And the only valid answer is: _flexibiliy_.<br/>
-With Nextron, there's a limit to how much you can tweak your code, and it might actually be a plus point if you want to focus on getting a basic app done.<br />
+> With Nextron, there's a limit to how much you can tweak your code, and it might actually be a plus point if you want to focus on getting a basic app done.<br /
-However, if you're like me, and you like having full control of your project, and not being at the mercy of a third-party project mantainer, then welcome aboard mate—this is just the thing you were searching for!
+> However, if you're like me, and you like having full control of your project, and not being at the mercy of a third-party project mantainer, then welcome aboard mate—this is just the thing you were searching for!

 </td>
   </tr>